 Hot or Cold Compress

-For a human, using a hot or cold compress on the forehead can help reduce any pain in the head.
+For a human, using a hot or cold compress on the forehead is a common sense solution that can help reduce any pain in the head.
 This also works for dogs.
-If you notice any symptoms that your dog could be having a headache, a hot or cold compress can help reduce the tension in your dog’s neck and head while calming them down.
+If you notice any symptoms that your dog could be having a headache, a cold or hot compress can help reduce the tension in your dog’s neck and head while calming them down.

 If you want to calm your dog down during their head pain episode, why not try some CBD?
 Cannabidiol (CBD) is a compound derived from the hemp plant known to provide soothing effects to the body.
 And because CBD does not contain any THC, your pup will not experience any intoxicating effects.